voxmenthe/sql-cli-playground/SQL_puzzles.md

 ---
 ## Puzzle 34: Employee-Manager Self-Join (Easy)

-**Task:** List each employee along with their manager’s name using the `employees` table from Puzzle 5.
+**Task:** List each employee along with their manager's name using the `employees` table from Puzzle 5.

 **Setup Code:** (Use `employees` table from Puzzle 5)